garrandall/popular-music-data/tracks/my-love-is-your-love-whitney-houston.md

 If I lose my fame and fortune
-And I'm homeless on the street (On the street, oh Lord) And I'm sleepin' in Grand Central Station (Ooh, okay) It's okay if you're sleepin' with me
+And I'm homeless on the street (On the street, oh Lord) And I'm sleepin' in Grand Central Station (Oh okay) It's okay if you're sleepin' with me
 Clap your hands, y'all
 It's alright